-(a)have been awarded the degree of Bachelor of Architecture with Honours from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of Architecture (hereinafter referred to as the Committee), and
+(a)have been awarded the degree of Bachelor of Architecture with Honours from the University of $N \in v$ South Wales or a qualification considered equivalent from another university or tertiary instantian at level acceptable to the Higher Degree Committee of the Faculty of Architecture (her maker referred to as the Committee), and

-(b) have had at least one year's professional practice subsequent to graduation of a kind acceptable to the Committee.
+(b) : v{e} had at least one year's professional practice subsequent to graduation of a kind acc trable to the Committee.

-(2) In exceptional cases an applicant who submits evidence of such academic and/or professional qualifications as may be approved by the Committee may be permitted to enrol for the degree.
+(2) exceptional cases an applicant who submits evidence of such academic and/or providence of such academic and/or of such academic academ

-(3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitting enrolment.
+(3) the Committee is not satisfied with the qualifications submitted by an applicant the i...ee may require the applicant to undergo such assessment or carry out such work as the mittee may prescribe, before permitting enrolment.

-3. (1)An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Academic Registrar at least two calendar months before the commencement of the session in which enrolment is to begin.
+3. r application to enrol as a candidate for the degree shall be made on the prescribed for d lich shall be lodged with the Academic Registrar at least two calendar months before the mmencement of the session in which enrolment is to begin.

-(2) A candidate for the degree shall be required to undertake such formal subjects and pass such assessment as prescribed.
+(2) candidate for the degree shall be required to undertake such formal subjects and pass such assessment as prescribed.

-(3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.
+(3) progress of a candidate shall be reviewed at least once annually by the Committee and as a sult of its review the Committee may cancel enrolment or take such other action as it or lars appropriate.

-(4) No candidate shall be awarded the degree until the lapse of two academic sessions from the date of enrolment in the case of full-time candidate or three sessions in the case of a part-time candidate.
-The maximum period of candidature shall be four academic sessions from the date of enrolment for a full-time candidate and six sessions for a part-time candidate.
+(4) o candidate shall be awarded the degree until the lapse of two academic sessions from the ate of enrolment in the case of full-time candidate or three sessions in the case of a part-time a solution of the case of an infine case of an infine case of a part-time suidate.
+The maximum period of candidature shall be four academic sessions from the date of inclinent for a full-time candidate and six sessions for a part-time candidate.
 In special cases an extension of these times may be granted by the Committee.